-- 1 Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 3 Remove the battery. - 1 Disconnect the speaker cable from the connectors on the system board [1]. - 2 Unroute the speaker cable from the rubber routing channel stuck on the coin cell [2]. - 3 Peel back the tape securing the speaker cable to the touchpad button board [3].
+- 1 Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 3 Remove the battery. - 1 Disconnect the speaker cable from its connector on the system board [1]. - 2 Unroute the speaker cable from the routing channel near the coin cell [2]. - 3 Peel back the tape securing the speaker cable to the touchpad button board [3].